 Designated Housing Plan and Preference

-Because these buildings were originally built for the elderly, no minor children are allowed to live in these buildings.
-If you have minor children, or anticipate having any minor children live with you, our family waiting (general occupancy) list is closed at this time.
+Because the buildings were originally built for the elderly, no minor children are allowed to live in them.
+If you have minor children, or anticipate having minor children live with you, our family waiting (general occupancy) list is closed at this time.
 In addition, these buildings are specifically designated for elderly, disabled and near elderly individuals only.
 Individuals under the age of 50 who aren’t disabled (also known as “singles”) are not eligible to live in these buildings.
-“Single” individuals may apply for our family (general occupancy) housing program only when that waiting list is open.
+“Single” individuals may apply for our family (general occupancy) housing program when that waiting list is open.
 Our family (general occupancy) waiting list is closed at this time.
 Visit the Housing page for information about additional housing options.

 Rent is generally based on 30% of your income.
 A security deposit equal to one month’s rent or $150 (whichever is greater) and the first month’s rent is required at the time of leasing.

-For applicants who meet the income criteria, a credit report, criminal history and three-year rental history (landlord references) will be obtained and verified, and your household income and assets will verified to determine if your application will be accepted.
+For applicants who meet the income criteria, a credit report, criminal history and three-year rental history (landlord references) will be obtained and verified, and your household income and assets will be verified to determine if your application will be accepted.
 Applicants who do not meet our selection criteria will not be approved for housing.